thejagadeesh/Cyclistic-bike-share-analysis/README.md

 | member        | 3,405,385   | 59.31%  |
 | casual        | 2,336,506   | 40.69%  |

+## Analyze Ride Length for All Riders:
-## Analyze ride length for all riders
+Calculate the average, minimum, and maximum ride lengths for all riders:
 ```sql
 SELECT AVG(ride_length_minutes) AS avg,
             MIN(ride_length_minutes) AS min,